TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/MenuObjects/Tmenu/Index.rst

 ..  t3-menu-tmenu-state:: USR

-    :Data type: boolean / (config)
+    :Data type: :ref:`data-type-boolean` / (config)
     :Default: 0

-    Enable/Configuration for menu items which are access restricted pages that a user has access to.
+    Enable/configuration for menu items which are access-restricted pages that a user has access to.

 SPC